mantoni/impl.js/README.md

   contract.
 - `instance(Type, instance)`: Sets an instance for a type.
 - `factory(Type, factory)`: Sets a factory function for a type.
-- `get(Contract)`: Returns an instance for a contract and verifies that the resolved instance implements the contract.
+- `get(ContractOrType)`: Returns an instance for a contract or a type.
+If a contract is given, verifies that the resolved instance implements the contract.

 ## Compatibility